iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 This gave me 3 minutes to tell the lads what I was seeing from the side-line and what we needed to improve on.
 Just like the team talk an hour ago, this was also pointless.

-When member of the team talked over me I found it disrespectful.
+When a member of the team talked over me I found it disrespectful.
 I had to restrain myself from doing something I'd regret with the refs flag when a stranger on the side-line butted in with their two pence worth.

 Making wholesale changes at half time was always a bad idea.
 Unless we had injuries.